gonzaru/wmstatusbar/README.md

 $ wmstatusbar -h
 ```

-* without any arguments, prints the output of the default features each second to the root window (default is only date)
+* prints the output of the default features each second to the stdout (default is the feature date)

 ```
 $ wmstatusbar
 ```

-* updates the output of the default features each 10 seconds to the root window
+* prints the load average and the date features each 5 seconds without concurrency

 ```
-$ wmstatusbar -interval=10
+$ wmstatusbar -interval 5 -features="loadavg,date" -parallel=false
 ```

-* prints only the audio and loadavg features
+* prints the load average and the date each 60 seconds with a custom date/time format

 ```
-$ wmstatusbar -features="audio,loadavg"
+$ wmstatusbar -interval 60 -features="loadavg,date" -feature-date-format="Mon Jan 2 15:04"
 ```

-* prints the date and the weather of the magical city of Narva
+* prints the weather and the date of the magical city of Narva and terminates

 ```
-$ wmstatusbar -features="date,weather" -feature-weather-city="Narva"
+$ wmstatusbar -oneshot -features="weather,date" -feature-weather-city="Narva" -output=stdout
 ```

-* prints the audio and date once and terminates (useful to combine it with another tool)
+* updates the output of the default features each 5 seconds to the root window (xsetroot)

 ```
-$ wmstatusbar -features="audio,date" -oneshot=true -rootwindow=false -output=true
+$ wmstatusbar -interval 5 -output=xsetroot
 ```